 The idea is that informed employee involvement will promote better decision making by employers and greater understanding by employees of the decisions finally made.[1]

 The final concern is whether the employee’s feedback has genuinely been considered by the employer.
 Simply “going through the motions” of considering employee feedback will not be sufficient.
-The employer should show that feedback has been considered by speaking to that feedback and, ideally, providing a response to the employee.
+The employer should show that feedback has been considered by speaking about that feedback and, ideally, providing a response to the employee.

 Though employers are entitled to have a plan in mind, they must keep an open mind and be adaptive to employee feedback.
 Failing to do this can lead to allegations that the employer has pre-determined the outcome of the consultation process, which may be grounds for a personal grievance.